mikeymckay/gooseberry/README.md

 # Gooseberry

 A system for creating interactive SMS sessions.
 It stores SMS sessions in CouchDB.
 It uses ruby to manage incoming/outgoing messages.
 It can send and receive messages via SMS Gateways like https://africastalking.com/, http://www.bongolive.co.tz/ or phone based gateways like http://smssync.ushahidi.com/.
-It uses a couchapp written in coffeescript (& backbone.js) to look at results (updated in realtime!) and edit the interactive SMS question sets.
+It produces a single app webpage, deployed as a couchapp written in coffeescript (& backbone.js) to look at results (updated in realtime!) and edit the interactive SMS question sets.
 Results may be downloaded as a CSV.

 ## Why does the world need Gooseberry?